Paul Wolfowitz: Deputy Secretary of Defense

 Ten months later, on January 15, 2003, with hostilities still continuing, Wolfowitz made a fifteen-hour visit to the Afghan capital, Kabul, and met with the new president Hamid Karzai.
 Wolfowitz stated, "We're clearly moving into a different phase, where our priority in Afghanistan is increasingly going to be stability and reconstruction.
 There's no way to go too fast.
 Faster is better."
 Despite the promises, according to Hersh, "little effort to provide the military and economic resources" necessary for reconstruction was made.
 This criticism would also re-occur after the 2003 invasion of Iraq later that year.

-On April 16, 2002, the National Solidarity Rally for Israel was called in Washington to promote US support and collaboration with Israel.
+On April 16, 2002, the National Solidarity Rally for Israel was called in Washington to promote U.S. support and collaboration with Israel.
 Wolfowitz was the sole representative of the Bush administration to attend, speaking alongside Former Israeli Prime Minister Benjamin Netanyahu and former New York Mayor Rudolph Giuliani.
 As reported by the BBC, Wolfowitz told the crowd that US President George W. Bush "wants you to know that he stands in solidarity with you".
 Sharon Samber and Matthew E. Berger reported for Jewish Telegraphic Agency (JTA) that Wolfowitz continued by saying that "Innocent Palestinians are suffering and dying as well.
 It is critical that we recognize and acknowledge that fact," before being booed and drowned out by chants of "No more Arafat."

 Following the invasion of Afghanistan the Bush administration had started to plan for the next stage of the war on terror.
 According to John Kampfner, "Emboldened by their experience in Afghanistan, they saw the opportunity to root out hostile regimes in the Middle East and to implant very American interpretations of democracy and free markets, from Iraq to Iran and Saudi Arabia.
 Wolfowitz epitomized this view."
 Wolfowitz "saw a liberated Iraq as both paradigm and linchpin for future interventions."
 The 2003 invasion of Iraq began on March 19.